Critical Race Theory ‘Ground Zero’: Republican Youngkin Rallies Loudoun Parents

 ASHBURN, Virginia — Republican Glenn Youngkin, who is running for governor, announced Wednesday night the opening phase of his proposed education plan in Loudoun County, a location he described as “ground zero” for Critical Race Theory (CRT).

-Youngkin rolled out the first of what he said would be three phases of the plan to a crowd of a couple hundred attendees in front of the Loudoun County Public Schools Administrative Building, centering his phase one around “restoring standards.”
+Youngkin rolled out the first of what he said would be three phases of his plan to a crowd of a couple hundred attendees in front of the Loudoun County Public Schools Administrative Building, centering his first phase around “restoring standards.”

 “No more lowering expectations when our children should be aiming for the stars,” Youngkin said.
-“Access to quality education is the civil rights issue of our time, and I refuse to allow our children to be sentenced to a lifetime of mediocrity.
-We must have the courage to set high standards.”
+“Access to quality education is the civil rights issue of our time, and I refuse to allow our children to be sentenced to a lifetime of mediocrity.”

 The Virginia Republican bashed his opponent, former Gov. Terry McAuliffe (D), for changing school accreditation criteria and lowering math proficiency standards while he was serving as governor, citing various lower national academic rankings — like a drop in Virginia’s score with the Nation’s Report Card — as evidence that McAuliffe’s education policies were ineffective.
 “When we set lower standard is it any surprise that we get declining results?”
 Youngkin asked the crowd.